EthanEpp/saiCommandExecution/README.md

 ### Embeddings (`src/models/embeddings.py`)

-This module generates embeddings for text inputs to facilitate natural language understanding.
+This module generates embeddings for text inputs to facilitate natural language understanding using a paraphrase SBERT.

 ### Command Processor (`src/services/command_processor.py`)

-This module processes the commands derived from speech inputs and executes the corresponding actions.
+This module processes the commands derived from speech inputs and determines their corrosponding command action.

 ### Audio Utilities (`src/utils/audio_utils.py`)

-This module contains utility functions for handling audio files.
+This module contains utility functions for handling audio files such as converting them to wav.

 ## Scripts

 ### Convert Audio (`scripts/convert_audio.py`)

-This script converts audio files from one format to another.
+This script converts audio files to wav.

 ### Whisper Test (`scripts/whisper_test.py`)

-This script is used for testing the Whisper model's performance on various audio inputs.
+This script is used for testing whisper to make sure the model and dependencies are loaded correctly.